 Note: This sauce doesn’t keep very well.
 Just plan to use it the same day you make it.

-The first time I used this method to make prime rib, years and years ago, I was extremely apprehensive about it.
+The first time I used this method to make prime rib, many years ago, I was extremely apprehensive about it.
 It just seemed like there was SO MUCH that could potentially go wrong!
 And prime rib is not a cheap piece of meat, so what if I didn’t do it right and it turned out totally inedible??
 But I took the risk and followed the directions to the letter, and it worked out just like the recipe said it would.
 I’ve used this method dozens of times now, and it hasn’t failed me yet! :-)

 Click here to get all the details and recipes for the rest of my delicious holiday dinner menu!